Is Platinum Toxic to Humans, Yes or No? Is it Radioactive? Can Platinum Jewelry and Bullion Cause Body Toxicity?

 No, platinum toxicity isn’t the same as platinum allergies.

-Note: people who’re allergic to nickel or other metals form the platinum metals group are more likely to be allergic to platinum than people who don’t have metal sensitivities.
+People who’re allergic to nickel or other metals from the platinum metals group are more likely to be allergic to platinum than people who don’t have metal sensitivities.

 Is Platinum Jewelry Toxic or Not?

 No, platinum jewelry isn’t toxic.
-Instead, it’s safe and you shouldn’t worry about wearing your pure platinum jewelry, or even jewelry made of some platinum alloy like Platinum Iridium.
+Instead, it’s safe and you shouldn’t worry about wearing your pure platinum jewelry, or even jewelry made from some platinum alloy like Platinum Iridium.

-Platinum jewelry isn’t toxic because platinum is chemically inert and doesn’t react with the body or skin (except if you’re allergic to platinum, but platinum allergy is different and less dangerous than platinum toxicity).
+Platinum jewelry isn’t toxic because platinum is chemically inert and doesn’t react with the human body or skin.
+The exception is if you’re allergic to platinum, but platinum allergy is different and less dangerous than platinum toxicity.

 The symptoms of ruthenium tetroxide poisoning stemming from platinum jewelry include severe irritation of the respiratory tract, coughing and choking, difficulty breathing, pulmonary edema, eye irritation and pain, headache, dizziness and more.